 One promising teaching innovation is inquiry- and design-based instruction (I&D).
 Although the methodology has roots that can be traced back to John Dewey, it has never been practiced on a wide scale in America’s STEM classrooms.
 But, now the approach is experiencing a resurgence of interest and vitality.
 Teachers are being trained in the method, and instructional materials are being created to support their efforts in the classroom.

-Training includes use of the latest technology and cutting-edge best practices to better prepare teachers for the 21st-century classroom.
+Dynamic customized training programs include the latest technology and cutting-edge best practices to better prepare teachers for the 21st-century classroom.
 A variety of instructional tools are utilized, including Materials World Modules (MWM), developed by Dr. Robert Chang of Northwestern University, and DimensionM, developed by DimensionU formerly Tabula Digita of Virginia.
-The Center is training teachers to integrate current technology, such as: iPods, digital cameras, cell phones, educational “games,” etc.
+The Center is training teachers to integrate current technology, such as: social media, 3D printers, iPads/tablets, cell phones, educational "games," digital cameras, etc.

 The youth of today are completely comfortable with every aspect of technology.
 These “millennials” are technically literate like no generation before them.
 Thus, classrooms cannot be conducted as they were in the past.
 Teachers have no choice but to fully integrate technology into their curricula if they hope to keep their students excited about learning.